 Slovenia is a wine country, and the wine is worth tasting.
 The quantities produced are small and, apart from trade with Croatia, exports are limited to a few restaurants and shops abroad.
 There are three major production areas.

 – Primorska (West): red and white.
 The most typical is Teran.
 Grape-based on limestone plateaus.
-It is a wine rich in iron and amino acids, with a very particular taste, which hangs on the palate.
+It is a wine rich in iron and amino acids, with a very particular taste that hangs on the palate.
 We like it or not!
 It blends perfectly with the pršut (Slovene prosciutto).

 – Podravje (East): mostly whites and some reds.
 In particular, sweet and sweet wines, such as muscats, are found, which go very well with desserts.